Report on Government Services 2019

-Proportion of all re‑accredited residential aged care services that have been granted a re‑accreditation approval for a period of three years, as at 30 June 2016
+Proportion of all re-accredited residential aged care facilities that have been granted a re-accreditation approval for a period of three years, as at 30 June 2018

-Proportion of Australian Government home care and support service providers reviewed that achieved all expected outcomes for each of the three standards, 30 June 2016 (%)
+Proportion of Australian Government home care and support service providers reviewed that achieved all expected outcomes for each of the three standards, 30 June 2018 (per cent)

 Cost per output unit

-Australian Government expenditure on aged care assessments, per assessment, 2014‑15
+Australian Government expenditure on aged care assessments, per completed assessment, 2017‑18

 Social participation in the community

-Proportion of older people aged 65 years or over who did not leave home or did not leave home as often as they would like, 2015 (%)
+Proportion of older people (aged 65 years or over) who did not leave home or did not leave home as often as they would like, 2015 (per cent)